And I'm going to be telling him, you got to end this war.

 This is where Donald Trump has a card.

-That's why I'm not worried about the media or Democrats in the short term saying Donald Trump failed.
+That's why I'm not worried about the media or Democrats in the short term saying Donald Trump failed because they don't want him to succeed.

 But I can't guarantee the short term.